Icohedron/SleepVote/README.md

 - Choose between having a fixed number of players sleeping, or a percentage of players sleeping.
 Also supports dynamic requirements, in which the plugin will choose the lower of the two values.
 (Say there are 50 players.
 You choose a percentage of 0.5 and a fixed value of 10.
 The plugin will choose 10 since 10 is lower than 25)
 - Customizable wakeup, enter bed, and exit bed messages.
 Supports the use of [Minecraft formatting codes](http://minecraft.gamepedia.com/Formatting_codes).
 Also has sounds that play when these messages are displayed, which can be muted per-user via the command '/sleepvote mute', or globally for all users by modifying the configuration property "sounds"
 - Got administrators?
 They can be hidden from votes and sleep requirements by using the command '/sleepvote hide' which persists until the server restarts or the plugin is reloaded.
 Got dedicated administrators?
 Perhaps giving them the permission 'sleepvote.hidden' and enabling "hide_admins" in the config would be for you, since that will keep admins hidden after server restarts and plugin reloads as well
+- Vanished players are excluded from sleep votes regardless of the value of "hide_admins"
 - Players with certain gamemodes may not want to be counted in votes to skip the night.
 This can be set in the configuration file.
 By default, only spectator is ignored
 - Optional [Nucleus](https://ore.spongepowered.org/Nucleus/Nucleus) integration for allowing AFK players to be ignored during votes